mild-blue/txmatching/documentation/README.md

 This case can handle also an antibody in the form of DP*[01:01;02:02].
 It uses an algorithm that parses the specific antibodies against alpha and beta chains.
 In case there is some unclear case it raises a warning and requires an immunologist to check the correctness of the algorithm result.

 There are three reasons why we ask for all tested antibodies of a patient and not only the positive ones:
-- for the algorithm that is parsing antibodies of type DP*[01:01;02:02] it is needed (see the detailed description of the algorithm below)
+- It is required for the algorithm that is parsing antibodies of type DP*[01:01;02:02], see the detailed description of the algorithm below.
-- In case the user wants to alter MFI, the antibodies that were negative can become positive
+- In case the user wants to alter MFI, the antibodies that were negative can become positive.
 - When estimating crossmatch, sometimes it is crucial to have the full picture.
 (See below HIGH_RES and HIGH_RES_WITH_SPLIT crossmatch types where type A is required.)

 ### Processing logic of type B
-In this case, we do not get all the antibodies the test was done for we get the antibodies in split or mixed resolution.
+In this case, we do not get all the antibodies the test was done for, we get the antibodies in split or mixed resolution.
 In this case, the results are limited:
-- processing of antibodies such as DP*[01:01;02:02] is not allowed,
+- Processing of antibodies such as DP*[01:01;02:02] is not allowed.
-- MFI modification can be done but lead to omitting some antibodies
+- MFI modification can be done but lead to omitting some antibodies.
 - Some crossmatches might not be found.
 (See below HIGH_RES and HIGH_RES_WITH_SPLIT crossmatch types where type A is required.).
 This is more important in the case the antibodies are in high resolution.
 Because in split it can be usually quite safely assumed that all split antibodies were tested.

 ## Crossmatch